AnhNhan/Converge/README.md

 For `/webroot/` variant:

-* Additionally configure your webserver to serve all non-files from `app.php`
+* Additionally configure your webserver to serve all non-files from `app.php`.
+You don't need to pass the original URL to the application, as long as your webserver is configured correctly with PHP.

 License
 =======